berkeman/glansigt/_posts/2019-06-05-performance.markdown

 questions:

  - How fast can we read the data from disk?
- - how fast can we process the data, assuming it is available?
+ - how fast can we process the data on CPUs, assuming it is available?

 If we understand the bottlenecks, we might improve performance.
 This is the key performance design principle for the Accelerator, and in